-The main objective and the role of the Mining Working Group will be primarily to facilitate formulation, definition and review of local, regional, provincial and national Mining policies and development strategies that are consistent with the overall objectives for sustainable Mining growth of the Municipality; thereby ensuring the effective and efficient allocation of resources for local Development Plans.
-This shall be done in line with all legislations and policies relating the abovementioned topic.
+The role of the Mining Working Group will be primarily to facilitate formulation, definition and review of local, regional, provincial and national Mining policies and development strategies that are consistent with the overall objectives for sustainable Mining growth of the Municipality; thereby ensuring the effective and efficient allocation of resources for local Development Plans.
+This shall be done in line with all legislations and policies relating the above-mentioned topic.
 The South African Minerals and Commodities Spread (Almost 50% of these are in the North West Province).

-6.1 Mining Working Committee
+7.2 Mining Working Committee